scholacantorum/public-site/poetry/index.md

 put to music by the renowned composer Eric Tuan and sung by a choir of seventy-five voices under the direction of Schola’s artistic director, Buddy James.
-The contest is a contemporary venture of artistic collaboration and community, open to students who are residents of Mountain View, Los Altos, Los Altos Hills, Palo Alto, Sunnyvale, and Cupertino, attending grades 9 through 12 in the fall of 2019.
+The contest is a contemporary venture of artistic collaboration and community, open to high school students who live or attend school in Santa Clara County.

 * 2019–2020 Theme: “California’s Natural Beauty”
 * Prizes are: $500 First Place; $300 Second Place; $200 Third Place.
 While only